SGS College | Be Outstanding

 • Understanding and use of the school’s ICT structure to support teaching and learning

-All Assessment decisions will be made by an independent End Point Assessor (EPA) once the school and training provider (SGS assessor) agree that the apprentice is ready.
 Apprentices must pass 100% of the criteria in order to complete their apprenticeship.
-Some apprentices may be awarded a distinction if they meet the additional criteria in all areas.
-Apprentices will be able to re-sit or re-take the assessment if they fail.
+Some apprentices may be awarded a Merit or Distinction if they meet the additional criteria in all areas.

 Maths & English

-This apprenticeship requires learners to achieve maths and English at Level 2.
-Typically, it is realistic for learners to progress up one level during the apprenticeship.
+This Apprenticeship requires learners to achieve Maths and English at Level 2.
 At interview, we will carry out an assessment to determine current literacy and numeracy levels.
-We will take account of any support needs in determining the suitability of learners for this apprenticeship.
+We will take account of any support needs in determining the suitability of learners for this Apprenticeship.

 What are my career options?